 - Activities funded by awards to departments or schools for the support of students

 - Dissertation work funded by grants, including grants for travel in relation to a dissertation

 - Upward Bound Program, bringing local students on campus for classes

-This rate is only applicable to sponsored projects at the Energy and Environmental Research Center located on campus.
+This rate is only applicable to sponsored projects at the Energy & Environmental Research Center located on campus.

 This rate is only applicable to sponsored projects at the Human Nutrition Research Center located on campus.

 On-campus activity is defined as that activity performed by University employees on the campus (or campuses) of UND.
 The University's operation and maintenance facilities are used for on-campus activities.
 Most activity falls in this category.